 SISTER GROVE FARM

-For centuries, families in the Wichita or Kitikiti'sh tribes called this area home.
+We are also mindful that we are not the first ones here.
+We live on the ancestral lands of the Wichita or Kitikiti'sh tribes.
 According to the Texas State Historical Association, these were a settled and agricultural people.
 The women cultivated varieties of maize, beans, and squash (known as the Three Sisters) and possibly tobacco for religious purposes.
 The men hunted deer, rabbits, turkey, and, primarily, bison, and caught fish.
 They tended to be friendly toward strangers, avoided confrontations unless provoked, and were noted for their hospitality.

 If you get to know your place,